San Quentin Six

-The San Quentin Six were six inmates at San Quentin State Prison in the U.S. state of California who were charged with actions related to an August 21, 1971 escape attempt that resulted in six deaths and at least two persons seriously wounded.
-They were Fleeta Drumgo, David Johnson, Hugo Pinell, Johnny Larry Spain, Willie Tate, and Luis Talamantez.
-The dead included George Jackson, a co-founder of the Black Guerrilla Family; two other inmates, and three guards.
+The San Quentin Six were six inmates—Fleeta Drumgo, David Johnson, Hugo Pinell, Johnny Spain, Willie Tate, and Luis Talamantez—at California's San Quentin State Prison who were charged with criminal actions related to an August 21, 1971 escape attempt and prison riot.
+The riot resulted in six deaths and at least two people seriously wounded.
+Among those killed was George Jackson, a co-founder of the Black Guerrilla Family and a famous author and radical prisoner.

-The trial of the six men cost more than $2 million and lasted 16 months: the longest in the state's history at the time.
-It was dubbed "The Longest Trial" by Time magazine.
-Of the six defendants, one was convicted of murder, two were convicted of assault on correctional officers, and three were acquitted of all charges.

-During the escape, which sparked a prison riot on the cellblock, Jackson had possession of a .32 caliber pistol allegedly smuggled into the prison by his attorney Stephen Bingham.
+During the attempted escape, which sparked a prison riot on the cellblock, Jackson had possession of a .38 caliber pistol, allegedly smuggled into San Quentin by his attorney Stephen Bingham.
 Immediately after the incident, Bingham fled the country for 13 years.
-He returned in 1984 to stand trial, and was acquitted of all charges in 1986.
-Bingham's defense had argued that guards had smuggled the gun to George Jackson, hoping that he would be killed if he used it.
+He returned in 1984 to stand trial, and in 1986 he was acquitted.
+Bingham's defense team posited the theory that it was prison officials who arranged for Jackson to obtain a gun in the hope that he would be killed in the ensuing melee.

-In addition to Jackson, those killed in the altercation were guards Paul E. Krasenes, 52, Frank DeLeon, 44, and Jere P. Graham, 39, and inmates John Lynn, 29, and Ronald L. Kane, 28.
+Besides Jackson, those killed in the altercation were guards Paul E. Krasenes, 52, Frank DeLeon, 44, and Jere P. Graham, 39, and inmates John Lynn, 29, and Ronald L. Kane, 28.
 Two other officers suffered serious injuries.

-Spain was found guilty in the shooting deaths of guards DeLeon and Graham.
-Pinell was convicted of cutting the throats of guards Charles Breckenridge and Urbano Rubiaco, Jr., both of whom survived.
-Johnson was convicted of assaulting Breckenridge.
+The trial of the San Quentin Six cost more than $2 million and lasted 16 months, which at the time was the longest trial in California history.
+Of the six defendants, one was convicted of murder, two were convicted of assault on correctional officers, and three were acquitted of all charges.
+Specifically, Johnny Spain was found guilty in the shooting deaths of guards Frank DeLeon and Jere Graham.
+Hugo Pinell was convicted of cutting the throats of guards Charles Breckenridge and Urbano Rubiaco, Jr., both of whom survived.
+David Johnson was convicted of assaulting Breckenridge.
 There were no convictions for the killings of Krasenes, Lynn, or Kane.
-Drumgo, Talamantaz, and Tate were found not guilty of all charges, including various counts of murder, conspiracy, and assault.
+Drumgo, Tate, and Talamantez were acquitted on all charges, which had included counts of murder, conspiracy, and assault.